sanazkh/PitchDarkProject/README.md

 - [X] User should be able to get weather information of each picture's location

 The following **stretch** features are implemented:

-- [ ] User should be able to leave comment for a post
-- [ ] Favoriting a place
-- [ ] User should be able to get light pollution information of each picture's location
+- [ ] User can add profile picture

 The following **additional** features are implemented: